 Personalize Your Learning

 Tip: Focus on what matters to you.
 When you’re just starting out, you’ll probably want to take care of the basics, which are the same for pretty much everyone.
-Once you’re a little further along, though, you might want to find the modules that fit your motivation best.
+Once you’re a little further along, though, you might want to find the units that fit your motivation best.
 Are you learning for a vacation?
-Well, then you might be able to skip the “In The Office” section for now.
+Well, then you might ask to focus on the vocabulary that will be most helpful for visiting museums, navigating unfamiliar streets and ordering at restaurants.

 Combine Private Courses With Other Ways To Learn